beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $photo>>
 ```

-For the `remember` action there are two options, `description` which is the text that will display after performing the action and `run function` where you can define a javascript function to run when actioning the object. `inventory` defines the name of the Simple Inventory to use, this should be different than the `take` inventory.
+For the `remember` action there are two options, `description` which is the text that will display after performing the action and `run function` where you can define a javascript function to run when actioning the object. `inventory` defines the name of the Simple Inventory to use, this should be different than the `take` inventory. `refresh` determines if the passage will be refreshed after the object is remembered, by default it's false.
+If this is enabled then the `description` won't show.

 #### Use